MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 To validate that Intune is properly delivering app configuration policy:

 1. Configure an app configuration policy, that is targeted to your app, and deployed to your test account.
-    * If your app supports app configuration for managed devices, see [application configuration policies for managed Android Enterprise devices].
+    - If your app supports app configuration for managed devices, see [application configuration policies for managed Android Enterprise devices].
-    * If your app supports app configuration for managed apps, see [application configuration policies for managed apps].
+    - If your app supports app configuration for managed apps, see [application configuration policies for managed apps].
-    * If your app supports both types of app configuration, create both types of policy for testing.
+    - If your app supports both types of app configuration, create both types of policy for testing.
 2. Log into your app with your test account.
-    * For managed devices, see [Android enterprise app configuration policies] and [Enroll Android devices].
+    - For managed devices, see [Android enterprise app configuration policies] and [Enroll Android devices].
-    * For managed apps:
+    - For managed apps:
       1. Install both your app and the Intune Company Portal.
       2. Log into your app with your test account.
 3. Navigate through your app to exercise each codepath that calls `MAMAppConfigManager`'s `getAppConfig` or `getFullData`.
-    * Logging the results of calls to `getAppConfig` is a simple way to validate which settings are delivered.
+    - Logging the results of calls to `getAppConfig` is a simple way to validate which settings are delivered.
 However, because administrators can enter any data for app configuration settings, be careful not to log any private user data.
 4. See [Validate the applied app configuration policy].

 Because app configurations are app-specific, only you know how to validate how your app should change behavior or UI for each app configuration setting.

 When testing, consider the following:

-* Ensuring all scenarios are covered by creating different test app configuration policy with every value your app supports.
+- Ensuring all scenarios are covered by creating different test app configuration policy with every value your app supports.
-* Validating your app's conflict resolution logic by creating multiple test app configuration policies with different values for each setting.
+- Validating your app's conflict resolution logic by creating multiple test app configuration policies with different values for each setting.
-* If your app has registered for the `REFRESH_APP_CONFIG` notification, updating the app configuration policy while your app is in active use, waiting for policy to update, and confirming this codepath is properly exercised.
+- If your app has registered for the `REFRESH_APP_CONFIG` notification, updating the app configuration policy while your app is in active use, waiting for policy to update, and confirming this codepath is properly exercised.
-* If your app supports both types of app configuration, testing both scenarios to ensure your implementation provides the correct identity to `getAppConfig`.
+- If your app supports both types of app configuration, testing both scenarios to ensure your implementation provides the correct identity to `getAppConfig`.

 ## Next Steps

-After you have completed all the [Exit Criteria] above, your app is now successfully integrated as with app configuration policy.
+After you've completed all the [Exit Criteria] above, your app is now successfully integrated as with app configuration policy.

 The subsequent section, [Stage 7: App Participation Features], may or may not be required, depending on your app's desired app protection policy support.
-If you are unsure if any of these features apply to your app, revisit [Key Decisions for SDK integration].
+If you're unsure if any of these features apply to your app, revisit [Key Decisions for SDK integration].

 <!-- Stage 6 links -->
 <!-- internal links -->